juji-io/datalevin/doc/server.md

 utilization.
 Each thread processes its message and writes its own response back to the network channel when it becomes ready, so the server message handling is asynchronous.
-It is the client's responsibility to track request/response correspondence.
+It is the client's responsibility to track request/response correspondence if multiple messages are on the wire.

-For developer convenience, the current implemented client uses blocking network connections.
+For developer convenience, the current implemented client in the library makes synchronous and blocking network connections.
 For normal commands, it sends a request and waits for the responses from the server, so the data access API is the same for both the local databases and remote databases.
 In addition, the client has a built-in connection pool, to reuse pre-established connections.

 The wire protocol between server and client is largely inspired by the wire protocol of PostgreSQL.
 It uses TLV message format, with 1 byte message type in